LukeChannings/space-invaders/README.markdown

 ## How to read

-In variable names $ is read "stream".
+`$` is read "stream".

+Underscore at the end of a variable name can be thought of like Haskell's "prime" naming convention.